 Fast Travel Program

-The Fast Travel program addresses the future of travel, with more choice and more control for passengers, and lower costs for the industry.
+The Fast Travel program addresses the future of travel, with more self-service options, more choices for passengers, and lower costs for the industry.

-Fast Travel provides self-service options in six areas of a passengers’ airport journey - representing annual savings of up to US$ 2.1 billion for the industry.
-By creating uniform standards and recommended practices, IATA will facilitate industry adoption of these projects – and a better travel experience for the customer.
+Fast Travel provides self-service options in six areas of the passenger journey, representing annual savings of up to US$ 2.1 billion for the industry.
+By creating uniform standards and recommended practices, IATA facilitates industry adoption of these projects and a better travel experience for the customer.

 IATA Fast Travel Awards